從 3daysofdesign 與哥本哈根的日常街廓,尋找設計的本質

 What Remains After the Exhibition?

-We often ponder: what is the true purpose of a design exhibition?
-At its core, it is a high-density distillation of our collective yearning for an ideal life, confined within a limited time and space.
-Like a brilliant fireworks display, it attempts to awaken a certain aspiration, encouraging participants to pause for a shared belief.
+We often think about what a design exhibition is really for.
+At its core, it compresses our collective longing for an ideal life into a finite window of time and space, like a burst of fireworks meant to stir a kind of aspiration, to make people pause around a shared belief.

-However, the true value of a successful exhibition shouldn't be measured merely by the buzz and crowds it draws during its run, but by whether it can echo into our ordinary days.
-3daysofdesign undoubtedly succeeded in transforming its advocacy into a massive, collective resonance.
-Yet, when the banners of this three-day festival come down and the installations are cleared away, will these philosophies endure?
+But the real value of a successful exhibition should not end with the buzz and crowds it draws during its run.
+It lies in whether that resonance carries into ordinary life.
+3daysofdesign has undeniably succeeded in turning its ideas into a moment of collective alignment.
+Yet when the banners of this three-day festival come down and the installations are cleared, will the thinking behind them persist?

 © ChichiL / HCS